-‘Teen Mom OG’s Amber Portwood’s Fiance Accused of Cheating; Mistress Releases Texts Via Twitter
+‘Teen Mom OG’s Amber Portwood’s Fiance Accused Of Cheating, Mistress Releases Texts Via Twitter

 — Matt Baier (@mattbEPT) April 10, 2017

 Nevertheless, Amber Portwood and Matt Baier are scheduled to get married on October 13, 2017.
-Thus far, they don’t seem to be perturbed by the rumors, and even appeared on Fox News to promote both the Being Matt special and the new season of Teen Mom OG.
+Thus far, they don’t seem to be perturbed by the rumors and even appeared on Fox News to promote both the Being Matt special and the new season of Teen Mom OG.

 The anonymous source claims they will eventually reveal all about Matt Baier’s indiscretions exclusively to the gossip site, The Ashley, but thus far no story has been published.